 Structure and Rules

-- Sober homes tend to offer more flexibility and independence.
-While there are house rules—such as mandatory sobriety, drug testing, and attendance at recovery meetings—they are generally less structured compared to halfway houses.
+Sober living homes tend to offer more flexibility and independence.
+While there are house rules—such as mandatory sobriety, drug testing, and attendance at recovery meetings—they are generally less structured than halfway houses.
 The goal is to provide a supportive yet independent living environment where individuals can ease back into society at their own pace.
+Residents are often required to find jobs, go to school, or participate in volunteer work.

-- Halfway houses have a more rigid structure.
+Halfway houses have a more rigid structure.
 Residents are often subject to stricter rules, such as curfews, mandatory employment, participation in rehabilitation programs, and frequent check-ins with probation or parole officers.
+Violating rules in a halfway house can have serious consequences, including being sent back to prison or a more controlled environment.

 Length of Stay

-- The length of stay in a halfway house is usually more time-limited and determined by external factors, such as court orders or program requirements.
+The length of stay in a halfway house is usually more time-limited and determined by external factors, such as court orders or program requirements.
 Residents might stay for a few months or until they’ve completed the terms of their parole, probation, or rehabilitation plan.

 Cost

-- Residents typically pay rent in a sober house, covering housing costs, utilities, food, and recovery-related services.
+Residents typically pay rent in a sober house, covering housing costs, utilities, food, and recovery-related services.
 Some sober houses may offer sliding-scale fees based on income, but they are usually self-funded through resident payments.

-- Halfway houses are commonly subsidized or fully funded by government agencies.
+Halfway houses are commonly subsidized or fully funded by government agencies.
 Some residents may need to contribute financially if they are employed, but the overall cost is usually lower or covered by state programs, particularly for those who are court-mandated to live there.

-Summary of Key Differences Sober Living Homes vs Halfway Houses
+Summary of Key Differences: Sober Living Homes vs. Halfway Houses

 Sober House | Halfway House | |